10 Items A Southern Girl Needs In Her Closet

 If you're looking for quality-crafted, American-made denim, you don't have to look any further than your own back yard.
 From Marc Nelson denim in Knoxville, Tennessee to Raleigh Denim in (you guessed it!)
 Raleigh, North Carolina, Southerners are designing jeans right here at home and proving that they know a thing our two about great design.

 Universally flattering, and eternally stylish, every Southern woman should have at least one in her closet.
-We recommend investing in a few in varying fabric qualities—lightweight cottons to thick tweeds—and let them become your year-round wardrobe go-to.
+We recommend investing in a few in varying fabric qualities—lightweight cottons to breezy linens—and let them become your wardrobe go-to.

 4. A Gingham Button Down